furmada/PythonOS/README.md

 Python OS 6 is the ultimate interface for touch-enabled microcomputers such as the Raspberry Pi.
 It offers a complete interface replacement, an application management and distribution system, and a UI toolkit for creating event-driven apps in Python.

-The OS currently supports a 240x320 display, but this will change in the fututre.
+The OS currently supports a 240x320 display, but this will change in the future.

 Key features include:
 * Application stack with support for threading, suspend, and app switch.